jwg4/hypothesis/docs/details.rst

 Sometimes this isn't enough, either because you have values with a ``repr`` that isn't very descriptive or because you need to see the output of some intermediate steps of your test.
-That's where the ``note`` function comes in:
+That's where the :func:`note <hypothesis.note>` function comes in:

 .. doctest::